duckdb/duckdb-web/_posts/2024-03-22-dependency-management.md

 design from its early days.
 Today, many parts of DuckDB can be extended.
 For example, you can add functions (table, scalar, copy, aggregation), filesystems, parsers, optimizer rules, and much more.
 Many new features that are added to DuckDB are added in extensions and are grouped by either functionality, or by set of dependencies.
-Some examples of extensions are the [JSON](/docs/extensions/json.html) extension for JSON support or the [Spatial](/docs/extensions/spatial.html) extension which offers support for a wide range of geospatial processing features.
+Some examples of extensions are the [SQLite](/docs/extensions/sqlite.html) extension for reading/writing to/from SQLite files, or the [Spatial](/docs/extensions/spatial.html) extension which offers support for a wide range of geospatial processing features.
 DuckDB’s extensions are distributed as loadable binaries for most major platforms (including [DuckDB-Wasm](2023/12/18/duckdb-extensions-in-wasm.html)), allowing loading and installing extension with two simple SQL